| ECMI Glossary of Water Related TermsA B C D

 kitchen sink for drinking and cooking uses.
 Reverse osmosis, distillation and

+ozone are examples of POU treatment methods.
 Point source (PS) pollution is the source of

 surface or groundwater pollution that originates from a well-defined source.